shannonlucas/tech-comm-trove/docs/resources.md

 ## Learning resources

+- [Adobe Technical Communication](https://www.youtube.com/user/AdobeTCS) &ndash; Adobe's YouTube channel focused on technical communication topics.
+There is an emphasis on Adobe's products, but general topics such as structured content and DITA are also covered.
 - [Google: Technical Writing Courses](https://developers.google.com/tech-writing/overview) &ndash; this collection of courses and learning resources aims to improve your technical documentation.
 Learn how to plan and author technical documents.
 You can also learn about the role of technical writers at Google.
+- [Open Technical Communication](https://alg.manifoldapp.org/projects/open-tc) &ndash; a freely available, open sourced technical communication textbook offered by Affordable Learning Georgia.

 ## Style guides